The Lending and Secured Finance Review: Luxembourg

-On 22 April 2020, the Luxembourg government introduced a draft of law No. 7567 before parliament, aiming at introducing a new regime on the granting of personal guarantees in a professional context (the Bill).
-This regime is aimed at increasing contractual freedom of personal guarantees while strengthening their legal certainty.
-The Bill purports to achieve for personal guarantees what the Collateral Act 2005 achieved for security interests.
+On 10 July 2020, the Luxembourg parliament voted the law on professional guarantees of payment (the Professional Guarantees Act), which creates a new regime of personal guarantees that is aimed at increasing contractual freedom of personal guarantees while strengthening their legal certainty.
+The Professional Guarantees Act purports to achieve for personal guarantees what the Collateral Act 2005 achieved for security interests.

 Definition of professional guarantee of payment

-The Bill is aimed at introducing a new act on professional guarantee of payment (the Act).
-According to the Act, a professional guarantee of payment is defined as being any undertaking pursuant to which a person, the guarantor, undertakes towards another person, the beneficiary, to pay upon demand of that beneficiary (or any other person agreed between the guarantor and the beneficiary) an amount of money determined pursuant to the terms agreed between the guarantor and the beneficiary, in connection with one or more receivables or the risks associated with such receivables.
+According to the Professional Guarantees Act, a professional guarantee of payment is defined as being any undertaking pursuant to which a person, the guarantor, undertakes towards another person, the beneficiary, to pay upon demand of that beneficiary (or any other person agreed between the guarantor and the beneficiary) an amount of money determined pursuant to the terms agreed between the guarantor and the beneficiary, in connection with one or more receivables or the risks associated with such receivables.

 Conditions for the application of the new regime

-Pursuant to the Bill, in order for the Act to apply, the following cumulative conditions need to be met:
+Pursuant to the Professional Guarantees Act, in order for the Professional Guarantees Act to apply, the following cumulative conditions need to be met:

-- an express reference must be made to the Act in the professional guarantee of payment (which, for the avoidance of doubt, must be governed by Luxembourg law);
+- an express reference must be made to the Professional Guarantees Act in the professional guarantee of payment (which, for the avoidance of doubt, must be governed by Luxembourg law); and

-- the professional guarantee of payment must be evidenced in writing, it being understood that such writing may be in electronic form or on other durable media; and
+- the professional guarantee of payment must be evidenced in writing, it being understood that such writing may be in electronic form or on other durable media.

-As regards the first condition above, the explanatory memorandum of the Bill clarifies that the Act may also apply to guarantees which have been entered prior to the entry into force of the Act provided that the parties to any such guarantee agree to make the guarantee subject to the Act (either by way of an amendment of the guarantee or by a designation in any other manner to the Act).
+As regards the first condition above, the explanatory memorandum of the Professional Guarantees Act clarifies that it may also apply to guarantees that have been entered into prior to the entry into force of the Professional Guarantees Act provided that the parties to any such guarantee agree to make the guarantee subject to the Professional Guarantees Act (either by way of an amendment of the guarantee or by a designation in any other manner to the Professional Guarantees Act).